 So we recommend to use corresponding ENCODER/STREAMER <-> DECODER values for these couples.
-The boxed encoder family can have interlaced inputs on HDMI or SDI and encodes in progressive streams.

 As you can see with this example, the decoder can make use of the @ in the multicast address like VLC demands this mandatory.

 BTW: We assume, that you are familiar with all necessary details in streaming technology and know about RTP/UDP, SRT, HTTP, FLV, RTSP, RTMP, adaptive HLS... and all related protocols as well as IGMP V2/3 filtering in your network switches!